 sudo apt-get install python-dev python-pip build-essential glade python-gi-cairo sudo -H pip install --upgrade pip sudo -H pip install --upgrade setuptools

-If you are not using Ubuntu 16.04 or 18.04, please make sure that the following packages are installed:
+If you are not using Ubuntu 18.04, please make sure that the following packages are installed:

 pip install rafcon --user